You have no items in your shopping cart.

 For narrow binding proteins such as transcription factors or chromatin regulators with focused occupancy patterns, CUT&Tag typically delivers a clear resolution advantage.
 In these settings, it can localize binding sites with very high precision, often within tens of base pairs, whereas CUT&RUN signals are somewhat broader.

 Quantitative comparisons further highlight the practical differences between the two methods.
-CUT&Tag commonly produces higher FRiP values, indicating a greater proportion of reads falling within enriched regions, and generally exhibits lower background noise.
+CUT&Tag commonly produces higher FRiP (Fraction of Reads in Peaks) values, indicating a greater proportion of reads falling within enriched regions, and generally exhibits lower background noise.

 CUT&RUN, however, often shows broader peak widths, which is consistent with its strength in capturing extended chromatin domains rather than only sharp signal maxima.